SYNwall/SYNgate_cli/README.md

 # Requirements

-You need Python3 and cmd2 and jinja modules.
+You need Python3 with cmd2 and jinja modules.